Admission and Application Requirements

 Complete the rest of the "checklist" and submit payment ($30) by credit card

 *Please note that you are required to complete all requirements including the KSU Graduate

 Recommendation Forms (not the Academy of Nutrition + Dietetics Recommendation Forms) for the KSU Graduate School application and other application requirements as noted on the web site.
 There is no GRE requirement.
-Now you can Access the graduate application via www.admissions.kent.edu/apply or by clicking on the following link: KSU Graduate Application.
+View the graduate application.

 3. KSU Dietetic Internship Application Requirements